50002-computation-structures/1d-project-ci03-team-33/readme.md

-Keep Talking and Nobody's FPGA Explodes
+# Keep Talking or the FPGA Explodes

 Keep Talking and Nobody’s FPGA Explodes is a high-stakes, real-world electronics puzzle game inspired by Keep Talking and Nobody Explodes created by Steel Crate Games.
 The twist is, rather than a virtual online game, this is a physical mockup!

-In this high intensity short duration multi-player game, where one player acts as the Technician, who is hands-on with a real FPGA setup, facing a series of cryptic errors, and potential “disasters” that must be resolved before time runs out, and the accompanying players, the Expert, who will have access to a complex but incomplete documentation manual.
-Only the Expert has access to the manual and only the Technician has access to the FPGA.
-This is a game where communication is key.
-The players must work together to decode the error messages, reconfigure logic circuits and prevent the bomb from exploding within 3 minutes.
+**Number of players**: 2+

+**Procedure**: The 7 segment displays the timer countdown from 3 minutes.
+A player, the Expert, is given the instruction manual, while the Technician carries out his orders.
+Based on the pair’s ability to decode the incomplete instruction to defuse the bomb, the Technician will solve the modules.
+The game runs for 3 minutes, and ends once the timer runs out, or when the players successfully completes all three modules.

+**Winning Condition**: The players complete all three modules to win the game.
+Otherwise, they lose.

+## Controls and Displays

 There are three modules